hi-im-buggy/examtex-dsa22/README.md

 ####    Data Structures used:

 The data structures which are mainly used are structs and arrays of structs.
 We have also used Hashtables to ensure that the questions are not repeated.

+### Marks: Further Scope
+Considering the future design of the project, the parser has been written in a general manner and the code is reusable by only changing `assign()` function.
+Thus, the code is flexible enough to allow for more types of questions in the future by modifying the functions in utils and interpreter.

+As for the marks, since questions store the correct option, it is only a matter of taking the input from the students, which can be done right after printing (like in moodle xD), comparing against the correct option, and using the difficulty to give marks on the basis of a metric like the weighted average.

+The marks thus collected can be displayed or further analysed (maybe to consider the accuracy of question difficulty).

 ### Using the 'list' container